Surgery for secondary cancer in the liver

 Going home

-- 2 to 3 days after laparoscopic (keyhole) surgery for a smaller liver resection
+- 2 to 3 days after keyhole surgery for a smaller liver resection

-- 4 to 5 days after laparoscopic (keyhole) surgery for a bigger liver resection.
+- 4 to 5 days after keyhole surgery for a bigger liver resection

 Some people take longer than others to recover.
 It depends on your situation, so do not put pressure on yourself.

-Your check-up will be at the outpatient clinic.
+You will have a check-up at the outpatient clinic.
 Your doctor will ask you about your recovery and talk to you about the results of your operation.
 This is a good time for you to tell them about any problems you have had.
-Remember that you can contact your doctor or nurse before your appointment if you are unwell or worried about anything.
+Remember that if you are unwell or worried about anything, you can contact your doctor or nurse before your appointment.

 About our information